 - Advanced entry (i.e. for the year earlier than normal) the request and paper application need to be submitted in the September prior to the desired year of entry in the following September.
-If the request was received after the closing date for Year 3 entry then the application would be considered alongside other late applications.
+If the request was received after the closing date for Year 7 entry then the application would be considered alongside other late applications.
 If the request for advanced entry is agreed, the application to the school would be processed for the following year of entry alongside the other applications received and would be prioritized according to the over-subscription criteria.
-There is no guarantee of success. - Delayed entry (i.e. for the year later than normal) if the request to delay entry is agreed, an application would need to be submitted the following year and would be considered along with the other applications for admission in that year and would be prioritised according to the oversubscription criteria.
+There is no guarantee of success. - Delayed entry (i.e. to join high school a year later than normal) if the request to delay entry is agreed, an application would need to be submitted the following year and would be considered along with the other applications for admission in that year and would be prioritized according to the over-subscription criteria.
 There is no guarantee of success.